 Even if the Commission had a significant and legitimate public purpose, it nevertheless acted in violation of the Constitution because the impairment of contracts ordered by the Commission is not “based upon reasonable conditions” and is not "of a character appropriate to the public purpose justifying the legislation’s adoption.”
 Energy Reserves Group, Inc. v.
 Kansas Power & Light Co., supra, 459 U.S. at 411-12.

 The Commission’s record does not show that the impairment is reasonable and appropriate because it refused to allow hearings.
 Moreover, the minimal available record demonstrates that the State’s ability to repay the bonds will not be affected by revenues paid on existing direct access contracts.
-Those revenues are a small part of the energy market (5%) and are outweighed by other State mandated programs such as conservation and private investment by retail users in their own generating facilities.
+Those revenues are a small part of the energy market and are outweighed by other State mandated programs such as conservation and private investment by retail users in their own generating facilities.
 Direct access users do not require the State to incur debt to acquire power; direct access contracts in fact benefit California by reducing the need to incur debt to finance power purchases.

+The Commission has in fact recognized and acknowledged that direct access customers benefit the State by reducing the demand on the State.
+In Decision No. D 01-05-064 (Exhibit U), the Commission stated:

+“Direct access customers are not relying on the utilities or DWR to purchase power on their behalf.”

+. . . .

+“Direct access customers do not impose liabilities on CDWR, PG&E or Edison for procuring power.”

 The Order is an unconstitutional interference with contracts and must not be allowed to stand.